 SIL Bibliography (Summer Institute of Linguistics)

 The Summer Institute of Linguistics maintains a web site called Ethnologue.
-This site includes a large bibliography of works focussed mostly on modern languages but including some scattered works on Ancient Greek.
+This site includes a bibliography of "over 30,000 resources dating from 1935 to the present", works focussed mostly on modern languages but including some scattered works on Ancient Greek.
+The link above will select those addressing Hellenistic Greek.

 A website dedicated to Apollonius Dyscolus, the great Greek grammarian of the second century CE, with full bibliography, e-books, etc.